After much pondering, I bought a new home theatre setup.

 These salesblokes are good.
 He haggled for me.
 I was sold.
 And he didn’t even try and sell me an extended warranty, nor did he (in line with their old “Pay less, pay cash” slogan) ask me to go and get cash instead of paying by credit card.

-He helped me load it in the shop, but it comes it a box so big and heavy that I needed to wait for help to arrive home to unload it from the car.
+He helped me load it into the car boot, but it comes it a box so big and heavy that I needed to wait for help to arrive home to unload it from the car.

 The box features a green couch (which wasn’t included, if you were wondering) and their slogan “Powered by music”.
 Wait.
 So music from the hi-fi is powered by music?
 Had they invented some kind of hi-fi perpetual motion music machine?